fanisvl/pilot/README.md

 The stereo pipeline utilizes the epipolar constraints of the stereo camera to estimate the position of the cones, thus the results depend on the quality of stereo calibration.
 In order to estimate the position of the cones relative to the vehicle, we first have to detect the cones in both frames.
-We can then extract and match features between corresponding cones, and finally use triangulation to estimate the location of each point according to the vehicle world frame.
+We can then extract and match features between corresponding cone bounding boxes, and finally use triangulation to estimate the location of each point according to the vehicle world frame.

 Two approaches were explored: